-In addition, investors typically must fill out an investor qualification statement or other investor questionnaire, confirming that the investor is qualified under applicable laws to invest in the fund, and providing supplementary information and appropriate representations required by the sponsor.
+In addition, investors typically must fill out an investor qualification statement or other investor questionnaire, and provide supplementary information and appropriate representations required by the sponsor.
 By executing a subscription agreement and providing investor disclosures, an investor is agreeing to its rights and obligations in a fund's LPA, and is making representations and warranties to the fund, including confirmation that it is qualified to invest in the fund.
-Lenders and counsel should review subscription agreements and investor disclosure documents for material information about the investor and its investment in the fund:
+Lenders and counsel should review subscription agreements and investor disclosure documents for material information about the investor and its investment in the fund.

 - Legal name of the investor.
 The legal name of the investor should be provided in the subscription agreement.
 Occasionally, investor lists provided by a fund manager include abbreviated names, which lenders should cross-check with the subscription agreement and confirm with the fund manager, to ensure the list is consistent with the subscription agreements.
 While a discrepancy may be the result of a typo or abbreviation, it may also reflect that the investor is actually a different party from the one expected by the lenders. - Capital commitment amounts.
-The amount of capital committed by the investor is provided in the subscription agreement, and the list of investors provided by the fund manager typically indicates the total commitment pledged by each investor.
-This commitment amount on the list of investors should be verified by checking the investor's subscription agreement, and any discrepancies should be addressed by the fund manager. - Acceptance of pledges.
-The general partner of the fund should expressly accept the capital commitment pledged by an investor, usually by countersignature to the subscription agreement.
+The amount of capital committed by the investor is provided in the subscription agreement.
+The list of investors provided by the fund manager typically indicates the total commitment pledged by each investor, and this commitment amount on the list of investors should be verified by checking the investor's subscription agreement.
+Any discrepancies should be addressed by the fund manager. - Acceptance of subscription.
+The general partner of the fund should expressly accept the capital commitment subscribed to by an investor, usually by countersignature to the subscription agreement.
 To that end, lenders and their counsel should ensure that they have copies of the fully executed and completed subscription agreements.
 Without general partner acceptance, the investor commitment may not be enforceable. - Parallel or feeder funds.
 A fund may occasionally have parallel or feeder funds that may be parties to the credit being extended by a lender.
 A subscription agreement should identify to which fund the investor made its capital commitment.
-Sometimes, an investor may have more than one subscription agreement if it is investing in multiple funds that will be borrowers under a credit agreement. - Subscription agreement review.
-Lenders and counsel should perform a general review of the subscription agreement to ensure that there are no provisions in the subscription agreement that may be adverse to a lender, such as any limits to an investor's obligations to fund its commitment.
+Sometimes, an investor may have more than one subscription agreement if it is investing in multiple funds that will be borrowers under a credit agreement. - Notably, lenders and counsel should perform a general review of the subscription agreement, to ensure it has no provisions that may be adverse to a lender, such as any limits to an investor's obligations to fund its commitment.
 While many of these limitations are more often found in side letters (discussed below), they may seep into subscription agreements.